How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Why it matters:

-The checklist ensures you consider all major categories of workplace hazards.
-Without structure, inspections can become superficial or focus only on obvious issues.
+The checklist ensures you consider all major categories of hazard.
+Without structure, inspections become superficial or focus only on whatever catches the eye first.

 What good answers look like:

 Every item should be checked and ticked if satisfactory.
-Items you cannot tick identify areas needing attention.
+Items you can't tick identify areas needing attention.

 How to answer this for yourself: